 Kerbey Lane Cafe (2120 N Mays St, Round Rock) has a nice playground right off the patio.
 The best part of Kerbey Lane Cafe is that kids eat FREE every Tuesday, so this place is a family favorite.
 Note: The playground area is completely enclosed, but it sits next to the parking lot and has a gate that kids can open.

-Whole Foods Market Lamar (525 N Lamar Blvd., Austin) or Domain (11920 Domain Drive, Austin) is one of favorite places to eat and play.
+Whole Foods Market Lamar (525 N Lamar Blvd, Austin) or Domain (11920 Domain Dr, Austin) is one of favorite places to eat and play.
 Both locations offer food options for everyone in the family.
 There’s a salad bar, hot and cold food bars, sandwiches, pizza, sushi, tacos, and more.
 Grab your food and dine on the rooftop plaza of the North Lamar location and enjoy the view and playscape, or out on the outdoor patio at the Domain location.
 Both locations offer playgrounds, although the one at the Domain location is much smaller.
-The Domain location will be offering FREE kids music on the patio on Sunday afternoons in March!
+The Domain location offers FREE kids music on the patio most Sunday mornings.
 Check it out here.
 Note: The playground at the Domain location is not enclosed and sits next to a parking lot.

-Hat Creek Round Rock (3700 E Palm Valley Blvd, Round Rock), Hat Creek Burnet (5400 Burnet Rd, Austin), Hat Creek Westlake (5902 Bee Cave Rd, West Lake Hills), and Hat Creek Georgetown (201 San Gabriel Village Blvd, Georgetown) all have playground areas.
+Hat Creek Domain (3210 Esperanza Crossing, Austin), Hat Creek Round Rock (3700 E Palm Valley Blvd, Round Rock), Hat Creek Burnet (5400 Burnet Rd, Austin), Hat Creek Westlake (5902 Bee Cave Rd, West Lake Hills), and Hat Creek Georgetown (201 San Gabriel Village Blvd, Georgetown) all have playground areas.
 The food is fresh and yummy (those sauces!), and the friendly staff and atmosphere are awesome.
 Recently, we spent an entire morning at the Creative Playscape in Georgetown, and then drove over to the nearby Hat Creek for a lovely afternoon, eating lunch and letting the kids play some more.
-Bonus tip: Hat Creek offers $1 draft beer on Thursdays.

-The Triangle restaurants, Mandola’s (4700 W Guadalupe St #12, Austin), Galaxy Cafe (4616 Triangle Ave, Austin), Maudie’s (4600 West Guadalupe Street, Suite B5, Austin), all share this public playground.
+The Triangle restaurants, Mandola’s (4700 W Guadalupe St #12, Austin), Galaxy Cafe (4616 Triangle Ave, Austin), Maudie’s (4600 W Guadalupe St, Ste B5, Austin), all share this public playground.
 Maudie’s is the closest to the playground.
 Mandola’s offers FREE gelato with every kid’s meal.
 Galaxy Cafe offers many kid favorites, so it’s another great choice.
-Bonus: The Austin Farmers’ Market can be found at the Triangle every Wednesday from 3 – 7 p.m.
+Bonus: The Austin Farmers’ Market can be found at the Triangle every Wednesday from 3-7:00 p.m.
 Note: The playground area is not completely enclosed and is close to the parking area and street.